ramiuness/robust-portfolio-optimization/README.md

 # Robust Portfolio Optimization

+This repository provides illustrative code and a demonstration notebook for robust portfolio optimization models including the Mean-Variance, CVaR, and Omega-ratio portfolios, as well as their robust counterparts, inspired by the approaches described in the paper ["Robust optimization approaches for portfolio selection: a comparative analysis"](https://link.springer.com/article/10.1007/s10479-021-04177-y).
+The focus is on sharing coding methodology and results, rather than delivering a complete, production-ready software package.

 Robust portfolio optimization refines classical asset allocation by embedding parameter uncertainty directly into the optimization framework.
 Instead of relying solely on estimated inputs—such as expected returns or risk measures—it constructs portfolios that remain effective across a predefined set of plausible market conditions.
 This results in allocations that are explicitly designed to mitigate estimation error and perform reliably under adverse scenarios.

 In practical terms, robust optimization: